 Ever slept in the sky?
-The Shangri-La Hotels and Resorts Chain opened up its first North American property in Vancouver, occupying floors Ground to 15.
-You will also find 5-star services, such as restaurants and a spa.
-Alongside their Asian inspired décor, most suites offer balconies with amazing views, as well as fancy touches such as marble bathrooms and luxurious linens.
-Come here for Canadian/Asian fusion hospitality at its finest.
+Shangri-La opened up its first North American property in Vancouver in 2009, occupying 15 floors downtown.
+Here, you’ll find five-star services such as a heated rooftop pool and an extensive on-site spa.
+In addition to its Asian-inspired decor, most suites offer balconies alongside opulent touches, including marble bathrooms and luxurious linens.
+Come here for Canadian-Asian fusion hospitality at its finest.

-Located on the waterfront of Granville Island, the Granville Hotel follows the area’s architectural guidelines, reflecting the island’s history of mining, logging and shipping and the 82 rooms offer beautiful views of the water, and although the hotel often caters to business travelers, all guests will enjoy the hotel’s vicinity to the waterfront and eclectic shops.
-It is also within walking distance to the public market, meaning that the Dockside Restaurant inside the hotel has access to sustainable seafood that it has become famous for serving.
+On the waterfront of Granville Island, this hotel reflects the island’s history of mining, logging and shipping, complete with 82 rooms offering beautiful views of the water.
+Although the hotel often caters to business travelers, you’ll be within proximity to the waterfront and various eclectic shops.
+It’s also within walking distance of the public market, and the on-site Dockside Restaurant is popular for its fresh, sustainable seafood dishes.

 Rosewood Hotel Georgia